CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 &nbsp;

-## Step3: Importing (or downloading) encrypted sensitive data to SD Desktop
+## Step3: Importing encrypted sensitive data to SD Desktop
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
-To import your encrypted data from SD Connect to your SD Desktop you need to:
+Once you are logged in into your SD Desktop workspace you can import encrypted data stored in SD Connect:

-* **Open  SD Connect Dowloader client** (link available on the Desktop)
+* **Open SD Connect Downloader client** (link available on the Desktop...bit confusing :-) )

 * insert your **CSC credentials** (username and password.
-Note: we disabled the copy/paste options for security reasons, thus you need to type in your passoword)
+Note: we disabled the copy/paste options for security reasons, thus you need to type in your password)

 * **select your CSC project**

-* **select the correc bucket (or container)**
+* **select the correct bucket (or container)**

 * **select the files** you want to import

-* **click on dowload objects** (the client will make a copy of the encrypted files in SD Dekstop.
-If you used CSC Sensitive Data Services public key the data will be deencrypted automatically)
+* **click on download objects** (the client will make a copy of the encrypted files in SD Dekstop.
+If you used CSC Sensitive Data Services public key the data will be decrypted automatically)

-* click on **open dowload location**
+* click on **open download location**

-* then **I am not sure where they find the folder : XXXX** &nbsp;
+* then **I am not sure where they find the folder : XXXX**

+<img width="960" alt="SD Desktop 5" src="https://user-images.githubusercontent.com/83574067/121872988-9223fb80-cd0e-11eb-8c5b-7e19a2111407.png">
 &nbsp;
 &nbsp;
 &nbsp;

-<img width="960" alt="SD Desktop 5" src="https://user-images.githubusercontent.com/83574067/121872988-9223fb80-cd0e-11eb-8c5b-7e19a2111407.png">
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
+&nbsp;

 Video example: https://kannu.csc.fi/s/dXHeTy27LcAQATx    (T account and name) this will be re-done by Aada

+!!! note
-!!! note Open Beta version of SD Dekstop has only 40 GB of disk space.
-If you are trying to import more then 40 GB of data you will see the following error: XXXXX
+     Open Beta version of SD Desktop has only **40 GB of disk space.** If you are trying to import more then 40 GB of data you will see the following error: XXXXX

 For security reasons, your private work space in SD Desktop is **completely isolated from the Internet**.
 If you need to import specific scripts in SD Desktop (for example from GitHub or other trusted repositories) you need to use the same procedure described before:

-* dowload your scripts  from GitHub and save them in a specific conatiner in SD Desktop
+* download your scripts from GitHub and save them in a specific container in SD Desktop

-* access SD Desktop and use the SD Connect Dowloader to make a copy of the scripts
+* access SD Desktop and use the SD Connect Downloader to make a copy of the scripts

 !!! note To access your encrypted data in SD Desktop, **the same CSC project needs to have service access for Allas (CSC storage solution) and SD Desktop**.

 ## Step 4: Logging out; Killing connection; Deleting your work enviroment
 &nbsp;